 Take your patient care to the next level by installing a touchless point-of-use water cooler in your waiting room or lobby.
 Whether through sensor-activated dispensing, foot pedal dispensing, paddles, or QR-codes, Quench touchless water dispensers minimize the risk of spreading germs and can ease patients’ worries of cross-contamination from others around them.

 Point-of-use water coolers also have advanced built-in filtration technologies to rid water of sediments, chemicals, odors, and off-tastes.
-As a last line of defense, many touchless water dispensers feature antimicrobial surface protection, which is a silver ion technology that provides continuous antimicrobial protection on equipment surfaces to kill or neutralize microorganisms.
+As a last line of defense, many touchless water dispensers feature antimicrobial surface protection, which is a silver ion technology that can be impregnated into the surfaces of the water cooler.

 If you want to kick your hydration game up a notch further, opt for an ice machine or a specialty water cooler.
 Chewable ice can be soothing for patients and staff.
 It can also be used for patient care to relieve swelling.
 Specialty water coolers, on the other hand, create a fun atmosphere by providing patients with an endless supply of flavored and sparkling water.